bmayton/node-emberplus/README.md

 Server has been added in version 1.6.0.

-Support for StreamCollection, UDP, packet stats/rate, support for tree with size higher than 8M is available in a private branch.
+This version doesn't have support for StreamCollection, UDP, packet stats/rate or for tree with size higher than 8M.
-If you want access to full version and/or would like support for new features or integration with your projects, please contact Gilles Dufour - dufour.gilles@gmail.com

 ## Example usage